open-goal/open-goal.github.io/documentation/usage/settings/settings.md

 <Jak1LanguageStatusTable game="jak1" />

 Note that if a language is marked with "<span className="reddishColor">No</span>" in this table then it will not appear as a selectable option for that column's setting. "<span className="yellowColor">Partial</span>" indicates a significant amount of missing text.
-Note that a cell marked with "<span className="greenColor">Yes</span>" can still be missing a few strings of text due to the continuously developing nature of OpenGOAL.
+A text language marked with "<span className="greenColor">Yes</span>" can still be missing a few strings of text due to the continuously developing nature of OpenGOAL.

 If you're interested in adding new subtitles or text to the game, or editing existing ones, take a look [at the subtitle translations page](/docs/contributing/subtitle-translations).